jagprog5/keyvalue/README.md

 - create account page
 - set get page

-nginx also provides a TLS terminating ingress using a tls certificate verified via [let's encrypt](https://letsencrypt.org/).
+nginx also provides a TLS terminating ingress using [let's encrypt](https://letsencrypt.org/) as the cert authority.

 # Initialization Steps